tiredperson4705/tiredperson4705.github.io/blog/Authority.md

 ## Password Cracking
 ---

 After a lot of searching and some help through the guided mode, I found out there were ansible hashes stored in the /Automation/Ansible/PWM/defaults/main.yml file.
+Ansible vaults are used to securely store and sensitive information in ansible playbooks.
+However as we will soon see, it's not actually secure.

 First I remove the blank spaces within the hash by using an online tool.
 I then added each hash into their own file. (make sure there is a new line between AES256 and the hash)

 Here's an example:
 ~~~